AshridgeTechnologies/elemento/stories/Cloudflare Durable Object Datastore.md

 - ✅ FullSync can work readonly without login if auth allows
 - ✅ AuthSync authorization aligned with full sync - including without login
 - ✅ TBDS wrapper notifies errors
-- TBDS wrapper disconnects when unmounted
+- ✅ TBDS wrapper disconnects when unmounted
 - ✅ Generate datastore classes with auth functions
 - ✅ Generate bindings for the datastore classes
-- Server only Durable object store
+- ✅ Server app Durable object store
 - Decide on how to make authentication flexible
 - Use individual table fields instead of JSON lump
 - Decide on how to use sqlite, json and pass data to authorize function